• Latest

 However, acknowledging and celebrating your child’s successes and milestones can help them feel appreciated and motivated.
 Here are some tips to help you achieve this:

 1. Let your child know that you’re noticing their progress.
 Acknowledge the small steps they take every day, no matter how small.
-This will encourage them to keep trying and show that you’re supportive of their efforts.
+This will encourage them to keep trying and show that you support their efforts.

 2. Celebrate birthdays and other special occasions with your child, but also include a special mention of their special needs status or accomplishments.
-This will show them that they’re not alone in their struggles, and it will give them a sense of pride in what they’ve been able to accomplish so far.
+This will show them they’re not alone in their struggles, giving them a sense of pride in their accomplishments.

 By following these tips, you can help your child thrive despite any extra challenges they may face!